 This was the hockey game back in the day.
 Everyone had it.
 Everyone loved it.
 Everyone remembers it fondly.
 Fast-paced skating action and super sweet one-timers gave this game its power.
 But it was the fistfights with friends and down-to-the-wire finishes that made this such a part game.
 Sleepovers and NHL 94 went hand in hand.

 I’ve never really been into fighting games, but I think it says a lot about the Genesis era that two fighting games made my list.
 I liked this one a lot.
 It was more campy than Mortal Kombat, but the gameplay was fun and easy to learn.
 I also had a special 6-button controller that only worked with a few games.
 This was one of ’em and I dominated my buddies.

 10. World Series Baseball

 Baseball games on the Genesis weren’t that great until World Series Baseball came along.
-This game put you behind the batter looking back at the pitcher, whereas the camera angles on all previous baseball games looked at the batter from the outfielders’ point of view.
-This was a revolutionary switch and baseball games ever since have been better as a result.
+This game put you behind the batter looking back at the pitcher, whereas the camera angles on all previous games looked at the batter from the outfielders’ point of view.
+This was a revolutionary switch and baseball games got better as a result.